 It’s nice to meet you, and we are here to make your team that much stronger.
 Our group of experts has extensive experience as a subcontractor for other professionals and is happy to step in and lend a hand to you and your clients.

 With offices throughout California, Begreenlegal Consulting is here to help you find a location and apply for your local permits and state cannabis licenses all while providing expert cannabis business strategy including help with vendor selection.
 We have resources who will design your store layout as well as help in the hiring and training of your staff all with a focus on compliance with all regulations.
-Just reach out for a free consultation to get started.
+Just reach out for a consultation to get started.